Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 divider 9

 Cost may well dictate the number of oysters you feed a dog.
 They tend to be on the more expensive side when bought fresh.
 However, you should also consider your dog’s stomach.
+For safety purposes and the above-discussed risks, we wouldn’t offer more than one oyster without consulting with a vet, due to all the risks associated with this seafood.
 Oysters can provide a good source of protein and other ingredients, especially zinc, but too many of them can also make your dog ill.
-This is mainly because oysters are rich.
+This is mainly because seafood is not a common protein for dogs (unless we’re talking about fish), and some may not tolerate it well.

 grilled oysters